 Naval gun systems

-The AK-630 CIWS is guided by radar and TV-optical detection and tracking system.
-The fully-automated gun mount can be remotely-operated from either the control cabinet or using a remotely-located gun-sight.
-The CIWS offers a rate of fire of 4,000 to 10,000 rounds a minute and can engage targets within the range of 5,000m.
+The AK-630 CIWS is guided by radar and a TV-optical detection and tracking system.
+The fully-automated gun mount can be remotely operated from either the control cabinet or using a remotely located gun-sight.
+The CIWS offers a rate of fire of 4,000 to 10,000 rounds a minute and can engage targets within a range of 5,000m.